Brettzim/real_estate_analysis/README.md

 The first simple model was creatied by selecting all features with a correlation score > 0.5.
 This model performed poorly with only a R squared value of 0.510 which describes how well the the model fits the data.
 Different factors and were tested and many models were analyzied and we finalized on a model with an R squared value of 0.75.
 How the model fit isn't the end of the analysis.
 A model not only has to take the fit into consideration but the possible variations as well.
 Our final model ended up with a root mean square error (RMSE) of approximately $110,000.
 This means that our predicted data at any point can be off by $110,000 which is pretty substantial given that the average home price in King County was $540,296.
 This data can be refined further with more analysis and more data.
 Thorough cleaning can remove more outliers to provide a better fit for the models.

+## Conclusion

+When looking into a house a lot of factors need to be considerd.
+Looking into the data, we find that many of the values are colinear meaning that that these factors drive the price up but also relate to one another.
+Some examples of these factors are sqft_living to sqft_above and grade to sqft_above.
+Taking these into considerations, we decided to pick two factors from our data that impacted the price the most and that is the most applicable for someone trying to flip a house.
+These factors were condition and grade.